CloudM-Migrate/documentation/Migration-Project-Guides/TeamstoTeams.md

 Select Step 2 for the Destination Configuration and then select Advanced Settings.
 Navigate to Microsoft Teams/Groups and turn on the option Teams Direct Migration.

 **NOTE:** The Teams Direct Migration option will create the Teams on the distination in MigrationMode.
-This restrict visiblity and access to the Team on the destination.
+This restricts visiblity and access to the Team on the destination.
 If the Team already exists and this option in enabled, the migration will fail as an exiting Team can't be set to MigrationMode.
 To migrate to an existing Team disable the Team Direct Migration.

 Validate the Finalize Teams Direct Migration is set to Disabled.